cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 This ADR doesn't introduce any SDK level API changes.

-We change the storage layout of the state machine, a storage migration and network upgrade is required to incorporate these changes.
+We change the storage layout of the state machine, a storage hard fork and network upgrade is required to incorporate these changes.
+SMT provides a merkle proof functionality, however it is not compatible with ICS23.
+Updating the proofs for ICS23 compatibility is required.

 ### Positive